-Prior to initiating influenza testing and dispensing of antiviral therapy under this protocol, all individuals who will be involved in testing shall document successful completion of education and training in point-of-care CLIA-waived testing techniques appropriate to the test employed by the pharmacy.
+Prior to initiating influenza testing and dispensing of antiviral therapy under this protocol, a pharmacist shall document successful completion of education and training in point-of-care CLIA-waived testing techniques appropriate to the test employed by the pharmacist.
 Individuals who will be involved with patient specimen collection shall have documented hands-on training for specimen collection which includes infection control measures.
 Required training shall be successfully completed via a program accredited by the Accreditation Council for Pharmacy Education (ACPE) or pre-approved by the Board.
-A registered nurse who is licensed pursuant to Iowa Code 152 or 152E is deemed to have met the training requirement for patient specimen collection.